 - Children up to 4′ 5″

 There’s no ‘one-size-fits-all’ solution when it comes to camping beds for kids.
 Space in your vehicle will often dictate what is practical to pack, whilst comfort may reign supreme for longer camping trips where something with extra padding is required.
-As your kids grow, they are less likely to roll at night do you can do away with large and bulky bumpers, transitioning to much neater more compact and easy to set up camping pads.
+As your kids grow, they are less likely to roll at night do you can do away with large and bulky bumpers, transitioning to much neater more compact, and easy to set up camping pads.

 Sleeping With Infants While Camping

 When it comes to camping with an infant, they have slightly different sleep needs to consider.
-We take a more detailed look at baby travel beds over here – but a couple of options to consider when sharing your bed or tent with a baby:
+We take a more detailed look at baby travel beds for camping over here – but a couple of options to consider when sharing your bed or tent with a baby:

 Extra Kids Camping Mattress Accessories

 Not all the kids camping mattresses listed above come with their own pump.
 Pumps can either be manual, where you need to put in a bit of elbow grease or foot power, or alternative electric where they are run with batteries or need a power point or car socket to run off.
-The former tend to be cheaper than the later but not by much; several kids = invest in the electric pump!!
+The former tends to be cheaper than the latter but not by much; several kids = invest in the electric pump!!